akauppi/sbt-scala-builder/README.md

 The purpose is to speed up Cloud Build builds that involve `sbt` and Scala, and to provide the slimmest image for doing so.

-This image can be used as-is, or as a base image for bringing in project specific libraries (to further speed up your actual build case).
+This image can be used as-is, or as a base image for bringing in project specific libraries to further speed up your specific build case.

 ## Requirements